 • Internet of Things (IoT) applications in which arbitrary devices are controlled through the Internet

-• Machine to Machine (M2M) applications in which devices communicates with each other
+• Machine to Machine (M2M) applications in which devices communicate with each other

-• System Integration Platforms in which different kind of software applications and systems are integrated into a central one
+• System Integration Platforms in which different kinds of software applications and systems are integrated into a central one

 Tango Controls – connecting things together.